AlexNorell/website/content/post/whole-house-fan/index.md

 {{< img src="images/official_wiring.webp" alt="Quiet Cool Wiring Diagram" >}}

 I prefer to keep things controlled locally and with ZWave or Zigbee if possible.
-I already had a ZWave mutli relay in the attic for controllling an exterior light and I had the necessary relays left to control the system.
+I already had a ZWave multi relay in the attic for controlling an exterior light and I had the necessary relays left to control the system.
 This also means I didn't need to run additional wires anywhere in my house.
 I only needed to run two 12-2 wires from the junction box housing the relay to the fan.

 {{< img src="images/wiring.webp" alt="Wiring Diagram" >}}